simon-anders/htseq/python3/doc/count.rst

   (set `S` as described above was empty).

-* ``__ambiguous``: reads (or read pairs) which could have been assigned to more than one feature and hence were not counted for any of these (set `S` had mroe than one element).
+* ``__ambiguous``: reads (or read pairs) which could have been assigned to more than one feature and hence were not counted for any of these, unless the ``--nonunique all`` option was used (set `S` had more than one element).

 * ``__too_low_aQual``: reads (or read pairs) which were skipped due to the ``-a`` option, see below